CityRelay

 The benefit of preventive maintenance is that it allows you to take control of your property’s overall condition.
 You are not reacting to repairs as they happen.
 You schedule it proactively, on your own terms, so you ensure it is well-funded and won’t compromise rental operations.

-Best of all, you minimise emergency call-outs, which are expensive and could lead to negative guest reviews.
+All these will help you minimise emergency call-outs, which are expensive and could lead to negative guest reviews.

 The Role of Professional Property Management in Maintenance